Sign up to find colleges and scholarships that are right for you in the USA

 2. Hors d’oeuvre

 You might think we’re cheating by putting the word “hors d’oeuvre” on this list, but it really is an English word, even if it was borrowed from French.
-In its original form, the French “hors d’œuvre” literally translates into “outside the work,” which is taken as “not part of the ordinary set of courses in a meal.”
+In its original form, the French “hors d’œuvre” literally means “outside the work,” and is taken to mean “not part of the ordinary set of courses in a meal.”

 3. Conscientious